frederic-perez/AmE-dictionary/data/dictionary.md

 __beaters__ _n_ _He watched his beaters pull the dead panther off the huge young man._
 __beatific__ _adj_ Marked by utter benignity; resembling or befitting an angel or saint.
 __beatitude__ _n_ Supreme blessedness or happiness. _Syn_ blessedness, beatification
+__Beatles__ _n_ The word “Beatles” is a blend of “beat” and “beetles.”
+It was originally spelled “Beatals,” punningly referencing the expression “beat all” and later altered to “Beatles.”
 __beau__ _n_ :three: A rich, fashionable young man; a dandy. _Executive beau Rich Orosco._ :es: galán
 __beauteous__ _adj_ Beautiful, especially to the sight.
 __beaver__ _n_